-A sudden and unpredicted failure of any machine component can be not just inconvenient, but catastrophic.
+A sudden and unpredicted failure of any machine component can be more than inconvenient, it can be catastrophic.

-In particular the load bearing nature of hydraulic systems can lead to sudden failure being particularly damaging.
-Despite this reality being well known, lack of maintenance is still the leading source of hydraulic system and component failure.
+Despite this reality being well known, lack of hydraulic cylinders maintenance is still the leading source of hydraulic system failure.

-A well planned and implemented hydraulic preventive maintenance schedule with associated procedures is not just a good investment, but will pay for itself many times over during the life of the equipment.
+A well planned and implemented hydraulic preventive maintenance schedule with associated procedures is a good investment and will pay for itself many times over during the life of the equipment.

-Hydraulic Preventive Maintenance does not have to be complex, but it does have to be consistently undertaken.
-Consistency means both in terms of frequency and quality of the service.
+Hydraulic Preventive Maintenance does not have to be complex, but it does have to be regularly carried out.

 Organisations with a formal quality management system (QMS) such as ISO 9000, will already have the necessary procedural structure in place.
-However it is still important to review frequency of use and checks to make sure everything is carried out.
+However it is still important to review frequency of use and checks to make sure everything is correct and being carried out.

-For organisations without a formal QMS then procedures will need to be built from scratch and so the following can be used as a guide.
+If your organisation does not have a formal QMS then procedures will need to be written from scratch and so the following can be used as a guide.

-The first thing to do when creating a new preventive maintenance schedule is to review the equipment to be maintained.
+The first thing to do when creating a new preventive maintenance schedule is to review the machinery to be maintained.
 This review needs to consider both how the machine is used and the environment it operates in.

 There are 4 stages to this as follows:

 Assess the operating hours of the hydraulic system.
 How long does the equipment operate on a daily or weekly basis?
-For example, does it operate over 24 hours for 7 days per week or 16 hours per day 5 days per week?
+For example, does it operate over 24 hours for 7 days per week or more like 16 hours per day for 5 days per week?

-Next, assess the flow and pressure of the hydraulic system during its operations and how close it operates to its operational limits.
+Next, assess the flow and pressure of the hydraulic system during its operations.
+Take a look at how close it operates to its operational limits.
 You should be able to find out its limits in the operating manual.
 If not, then you may need to contact the original manufacturer for clarification.

-Finally, assess the operating environment of the equipment.
-Eg is it in an exceptionally hot or dirty location, or perhaps exposed to salt water.
+Finally, assess the environment the machine operates in.
+For example, is it in an exceptionally hot or dirty location, or perhaps exposed to salt water.

-With this information we can assess the overall demands on the equipment which will feed into an estimate on the level and frequency of checks.
+With this information we can assess the overall demands on the equipment.
+We can then make an estimate on the level and frequency of checks.
 So more problematic environments like those exposed to salt water will have more frequent and detailed checks.

-Look at the manufacturer recommendations for preventive maintenance both in terms of detail and frequency.
+Look at the machine manufacturer's recommendations for preventive maintenance.
+Note the detail of the recommended checks and the frequency.

-Manufactures should normally provide advice on the level and frequency of checks which can be adjusted according to the information gleaned from Stage 1 and any additional information you may have about the hydraulic system(s) in particular.
+Manufactures should normally provide advice on the level and frequency of checks.
+This can be adjusted according to the information gleaned from Stage 1 and any additional information you may have about the hydraulic system(s) in particular.